Historic Holiday Cottages

 Imagine renting a cottage built by descendants of a Welsh King and Knight of the Round Table.
 From time to time, old buttons bearing a raven symbol are found in the fields around our cottages.
 They once belonged to a member or servant of the Lloyd family who owned the Plas Cilybebyll Estate between 1725 and 1957.

 Their Coat of Arms included three ravens, the legendary symbols of Urien Rheged, an Arthurian knight from whom they claimed descent.
-Urien Rheged ruled a large area of northern Britain in the Dark Ages and an army of three hundred ravens were said to have protected his son Owain ap Urien, a story told as The Dream of Rhonabwy in the Tales of the Mabinogion.
+Urien Rheged ruled a large area of northern Britain in the Dark Ages.
+An army of three hundred ravens were said to have protected his son Owain ap Urien, a story told as The Dream of Rhonabwy in the Tales of the Mabinogion.

 Perhaps you will be lucky enough to find one during your holiday.
-Not only will you be renting a cottage, but as a bonus, you may gain protection from the Welsh Princes of the Dark Ages for the rest of eternity!
+Not only will you be renting a cottage, but as a bonus, you may gain eternal protection from the Welsh Princes of the Dark Ages!

-Plas Farm has a unique character and remarkable history that links it to the descendants of Welsh Kings, Arthurian legend, tales of the Mabinogion, the Norman invasion, the Earls of Pembrokeshire, eighteenth century French prisons, Charles II, Iolo Morgannwg, the tea plantations of Ceylon, coal mining, the Industrial Revolution, Winston Churchill’s secret army and much more…
+Plas Farm has a unique character and remarkable history.
+It is linked to the descendants of Welsh Kings, Arthurian legend, tales of the Mabinogion, the Norman invasion, the Earls of Pembrokeshire, eighteenth century French prisons, Charles II, Iolo Morgannwg, the tea plantations of Ceylon, coal mining, the Industrial Revolution, Winston Churchill’s secret army and much more…

 Imagine your holiday cottage came with its own Scheduled Ancient Monument.
 At a secret location in a private bluebell woodland behind our holiday cottages is a World War Two hideout, used by ‘Churchill’s Secret Army’.
 In 2012, it gained recognition as a Scheduled Ancient Monument of national importance.
 It is so well hidden that most of our guests fail to find it!